shapzo/Dotfiles_BSPwm/Rofi-themes/README.md

-# Rofi 🤖
+# Rofi themes 🤖

-These are the Rofi themes, inspired by the windows 11 start menu and the macOS app menu
+These are Rofi's themes.
+- The 1st theme is inspired by the way MacOs displays applications.
+- The 2nd theme shows you the applications in the center, in a small square like in Windows 11.